mmarsala/peer/peer/peer.rst

 - Peer can directly manage Microsoft Distributed File Services (DFS) namespaces, allowing multiple file servers to be presented through a single namespace.
 This is a key component for supporting true Active-Active DR solutions for file sharing.

 - Peer offers tools for analyzing existing file servers to help with resource planning, optimization, and migration.

+Thanks for participating in this lab!
+For more information on the joint Nutanix and Peer Software partnership, please visit http://www.peersoftware.com/GoNutanix.